 1881

-On April 1, the first white child boy was born within the new city of Mandan, Thomas G. Conroy, Jr. Conroy’s father, Thomas, Sr. was a blacksmith at Ft.
-Lincoln at the time of General Custer’s ill-fated trip to Montana in 1876 and later moved to Mandan to establish a blacksmith shop in a log building just north of the former First National Bank buidling on west Main St.
+Thomas G. Conroy, Jr.’s father, Thomas, Sr., was a blacksmith at Ft.
+Lincoln at the time of Custer’s ill-fated trip to Montana in 1876.
+He later moved to Mandan to establish a blacksmith shop in a log building just north of the former First National Bank building on Collins Avenue (formerly Stark Avenue.)

 The Mandan Pioneer weekly newspaper began operation on October 1.
 Initially it was owned by F.H.
 Ertel, previously from Jamestown, and Herbert H. Gove originally from Rochester, Minnesota.
 Gove would quickly sell his interest in the venture.
 By 1909, it went into more homes in Morton County than all other publications combined.